africanvisionmalawi/avm-site/src/pages/education/index.md

 title: Education
 description: Details about our education projects
 heroImage: "/img/mainphoto_education.jpg"
-heroMsg: 90% of primary school aged children attend school 25% enroll in secondary school Ratio of pupil/teacher is 62/1 in Malawi, it is 17/1 in UK
+heroMsg: "- 90% of primary school aged children attend school \n- 25% enroll in secondary school \n- Ratio of pupil/teacher is 62/1 in Malawi, it is 17/1 in UK"
 gallery:
 - photo: ''
   alt: ''